thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 # Foundations of Math

 The most direct philosophical implication of Incompleteness is that it poses serious obstacles to those who are trying to completely axiomitize mathematics ("Hilbert's Program").
 Suppose we all agree on some sufficiently complex vocabulary $$(L_A)$$ and some interpretation for the symbols in that vocabulary (e.g. the standard interpretation, $$\mathbb{N}$$).
-Then we can't summarize all true statements with a simple (computable) set of axioms.
+Then we can't summarize all true statements with a simple (recursive) set of axioms.

 There's debate on whether Incompleteness has concrete implications for different philosophies of mathematics, such as Logicism and Intuitionism.
 We'll briefly define Logicism

 > Logicism: All the objects forming the subject matter of those branches of math are logical objects; Further, Logic is capable of generating a mathematician’s ‘first principles’: the basic definitions of a branch of math.
 Every process in mathematics is a logical process.
 [3]

 Logicism makes very strong claims about the power of Logic, with a flavor that's reminiscent of Plato.
-Plato claimed that there were abstract "forms" from which all truths were derived.
-They served as first principles to justice (the topic he was addressing).
+Plato claimed that there were abstract "Forms" from which all truths were derived.
+The "Forms" served as first principles to justice, from whcih everything that was just could be derived.
 He viewed the ability to acquire these first principles and to deduce truth from them as the ultimate cognitive capability (and that philosophers, the only people with this capability, ought to be king).

 Logic within a formal proof system, at least, seems to fall short of this Platonic ideal.
 There isn't a set of "forms" or axioms for all of TA, much less all truths for justice and human behavior.
 Incompleteness seems like a strong barrier to Logicism.
 Apparently, Godel also argued against logicism using Incompleteness [2].

 # Limits of AI?

 The argument against Logicism in the previous section cited the limitation of formal logic.
 This begs the question: can a human's reasoning capabilities be described as a formal proof system?
 Are we nothing more than theorem provers working within the confines of some proof system?
 Or if not, does Incompleteness say anything definitive about human cognition being more powerful than a computer?
-The latter is an extremely loaded question, with high caliber mathematicians arguing either side.
+The latter is a loaded question, with high caliber mathematicians arguing either side.

-Regarding the anti-mechanism argument in favor of super-Turing human cognition, J.R.
+Regarding the anti-mechanism argument in favor of super-Turing human cognition, Philosopher J.R.
 Lucas claimed that Incompleteness is evidence for super-Turing cognition since

 > Given any machine which is consistent and capable of doing simple arithmetic, there is a formula it is incapable of producing as being true … but which we can see to be true.